Skip to main content

 Conclusion

-Static vs Dynamic separation means you can keep Traefik Hub’s core running stable (static part) while flexibly adapting the routing layer (dynamic part) in real time.
-This leads to a highly available setup: your setup is almost never down, even during reconfiguration or upgrades.
+Install vs Routing Configuration separation means you can keep Traefik Hub's core running stable (Install Configuration) while flexibly adapting the routing layer (Routing Configuration) in real time.
+This leads to a highly available setup: your setup is never down, even during reconfiguration or upgrades.